FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::{dropdown}How do I find impact assessment methods?
 :close:

-Impact assessment methods aligned with the Federal Elementary Flow List (FEDEFL) and Federal LCA Commons data are available in two forms:
+Impact assessment methods aligned with the {term}`Federal Elementary Flow List` (FEDEFL) and Federal LCA Commons data are available in two forms:

 - [LCIA Methods without flows](https://www.lcacommons.gov/lcia-methods-without-flows):
 These {term}`JSON-LD` files do not contain the flow objects, only the characterization factors.